10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 What to do instead

 Build emotional 'breathing room' into your plan.
-Start with low-sentiment areas (laundry, pantry, bathroom) before tackling photos, paperwork, and keepsakes.
-If family members want items, set a clear process (a weekend visit, a shared list, or labelled boxes) so decisions don’t drag on.
-And remember: keeping the story doesn’t always require keeping the object - take photos of meaningful items you can’t keep.
+Start with low-sentiment areas (laundry, pantry) before photos, paperwork, and keepsakes.
+If family members want items, set a simple process (a visit date, a shared list, or labelled boxes).
+Remember: keeping the story doesn’t always require keeping the object - photos can be enough.

 3. Keeping too much